The unexpected costs of having a child in New Zealand

 In many cases, you’re simply left covering the cost (hello, winter without a raincoat), which can get expensive.
 For example, if your child kicks a ball through a neighbour’s window, repairing may cost $1,000.

-To manage these inevitable incidents, consider a few strategies.
-Opt for second-hand items via platforms like TradeMe or Facebook Marketplace.
+Consider a few strategies to manage these inevitable incidents.
+One is to opt for second-hand items via platforms like TradeMe or Facebook Marketplace.
 Not only does this save money, but it also lessens the sting when items go missing or get broken.

 Next, adopt a proactive replacement strategy.
 Don’t wait for those rugby boots to give out completely before seeking a replacement.
 This allows you to hunt for bargains without the pressure of urgency.

-Once again, make sure you have a good-sized emergency fund ready to tap into.
-And for more significant damages like a broken window or a car accident, don't forget about insurance.
-Your house and contents policy often covers this kind of mishap, so don't hesitate to use it.
+Once again, ensure you have a good-sized emergency fund ready to tap into.
+For more significant damages like a broken window or a car accident, don't forget about insurance.
+Your house and contents policy often covers this kind of mishap.

 3. Surprise!
 It’s time to pay for activities

-One day, your budget is neatly balanced, and the next, you're hit with an unplanned school trip or a last-minute swimming event.
+One day, your budget is neatly balanced, and the next, you're hit with a school trip or a last-minute swimming event.
 These surprise costs can quickly become a slippery slope if not planned for.
 And here, an emergency fund specifically for 'child-related surprises' can be your lifeline.

 By allocating a portion of your income regularly to this fund, you'll be better equipped to manage these unforeseen costs without disrupting your normal budget.